arkiruthis/armv2_3D/README.md

 ### Implementation notes
 This currently uses a very naive rasterizer which renders up to a 4-byte word boundary and then uses STMIA with 4 registers to store 16-bytes of color at a time.
 This is by no means the fastest way to to do this.

+### Running on Original Hardware
+Use an emulator (Arculator, RPCEmu, ArchiEmu, etc.) to copy the Projects folder onto an ADF and either use that in a Gotek, or use it to prepare a floppy disk.
+This is to preserve the file types that are set up on HostFS so that they run correctly on native RISCOS.

 ### Thanks

 I'm deeply grateful to the community on the [Stardot forums](https://stardot.org.uk/forums) who have offered valuable assistance and patiently offered answers to my endless questions.